If there’s one thing that should be carried away from the installation section, it's this:

 If everything is well, this should set up all the components you selected and give you a success banner similar to the example below:

-We strive to do the little things right so rather than having our Kibana instance available to everyone in the free world, it's sitting behind an Nginx reverse proxy:
+We strive to do the little things right, so rather than having Kibana available to everyone in the free world it's sitting behind an Nginx reverse proxy.
+It's also secured by a passphrase.
+The credentials are generated and then stored in the home directory of the user you created during the initial installation e.g.

 Continue to the Usage Guide.